Department of Philosophy and Religious Studies

 10. Demonstrate a base of knowledge about cultures outside North America & Europe.

 The Liberal Studies program offers students the chance to pursue either a major or minor in Liberal Studies.
-Students with a Liberal Studies major choose either a Bachelor of Arts Degree or a Bachelor of Science Degree, then either a 54-unit Liberal Studies major with a focus area or a 36-unit Liberal Studies major with a declared minor.
+Students with a Liberal Studies major choose either a Bachelor of Arts Degree or a Bachelor of Science Degree, then either a 54-unit Liberal Studies major with a focus area, or a 36-unit Liberal Studies major with a declared minor.
+The 36-unit major includes emphases in philosophy or religious studies.
 These program paths can be completed on campus or as part of our online degree completion program.

 Philosophy